 A degassing event at Brimstone Pit at NW Rota-1 volcano released an extraordinary number of bubbles.

-A degassing event at Brimstone Pit at NW Rota-1 volcano released an extraordinary number of droplets (probably carbon dioxide).
-The yellow parts of the plume in the background contain tiny droplets of molten sulfur.
+A degassing event at Brimstone Pit at NW Rota-1 volcano releases an extraordinary number of bubbles, probably carbon dioxide.
+The yellow parts of the plume (seen here in the background) contain tiny droplets of molten sulfur.
 Click image for larger view and image credit.

 SRoF'06 Science Party Explorers.

-1 st row (left to right): Susan Merle, Andra Bobbitt, Leigh Evans.
+Front row (from left): Susan Merle, Andra Bobbitt, Leigh Evans;

-2 nd row: Lori Savage, Ko-ichi Nakamura, Julie Huber, Sharon Walker
+Row 2: Lori Savage, Ko-ichi Nakamura, Julie Huber, Sharon Walker;

-4 th row: Verena Tunnicliffe, Joe Resing, Bob Embley, Dave Butterfield, Sheryl Bolton, Cornel de Ronde, Bill Chadwick
+Row 4: Verena Tunnicliffe, Joe Resing, Bob Embley, Dave Butterfield, Sheryl Bolton, Cornel de Ronde, Bill Chadwick;

-5 th row: Boku Takano, Ben Larson, Rick Davis, Nick Deardorff, Nathan Buck
+Row 5: Boku Takano, Ben Larson, Rick Davis, Nick Deardorff, and Nathan Buck.

 Click image for larger view and image credit.